the-turing-way/the-turing-way/book/website/communication/blogs.md

 But just try to start writing in any way as a messy first draft can always be edited later.

 * The first post could be an introduction to yourself, those involved in the blog or a statement of your intentions for the blog.
-* It might also be good to prepare a few posts for the first release to have greater impact.
+* It might also be good to prepare a few posts for the first release to have a greater impact.

 ## Advertising Your Blog